On the Parallel Complexity of Identifying Groups and Quasigroups via Decompositions: Abstract

 \section{Abstract}

 In this paper, we investigate the computational complexity of isomorphism testing for finite groups and quasigroups, given by their multiplication tables.
-We crucially take advantage of their various decompositions to show the following: \begin{itemize} \item We first consider the class $\mathcal{C}$ of groups that admit direct product decompositions, where each indecompsable factor is $O(1)$-generated, and either perfect or centerless.
-We show any group in $\mathcal{C}$ is identified by the $O(1)$-dimensional count-free Weisfeiler--Leman (WL) algorithm with $O(\log \log n)$ rounds, and the $O(1)$-dimensional counting WL algorithm with $O(1)$ rounds.
-Consequently, the isomorphism problem for $\mathcal{C}$ is in $\textsf{L}$.
-The previous upper bound for this class was $\textsf{TC}^{1}$, using $O(\log n)$ rounds of the $O(1)$-dimensional counting WL (Grochow and Levet, FCT 2023).
+We crucially take advantage of their various decompositions to show the following: \begin{itemize} \item We first consider the class of groups that admit direct product decompositions, where each indecompsable factor is $O(1)$-generated, and either perfect or centerless.
+We show any group in this class is identified by the $O(1)$-dimensional count-free Weisfeiler--Leman (WL) algorithm with $O(\log \log n)$ rounds, and the $O(1)$-dimensional counting WL algorithm with $O(1)$ rounds.
+Consequently, the isomorphism problem for this class is in $\textsf{L}$.
+This improves upon the previous upper bound of $\textsf{TC}^{1}$, which was obtained using $O(\log n)$ rounds of the $O(1)$-dimensional counting WL (Grochow and Levet; FCT 2023, \textit{J. Comput.
+Syst.
+Sci.} 2026).

 \item We next consider more generally, the class of groups where each indecomposable factor is $O(1)$-generated.
 We exhibit an $\textsf{AC}^{3}$ canonical labeling procedure for this class.
 Here, we accomplish this by showing that in the multiplication table model, the direct product decomposition can be computed in $\textsf{AC}^{3}$, parallelizing the work of Kayal and Nezhmetdinov (ICALP 2009).